 The GPX track file may contain movement data: speeds much greater than usual walking rates indicate that the route is probably a mountain biking or cross-country ski route.
 You can almost certainly walk the former but maybe not the latter.
 What was the moving average speed compared to the overall average?
 Does this match your usual pace?

-Viewing a GPX track over satellite imaging is extremely useful.
+Viewing a GPX track over aerial imaging is extremely useful.
 It allows you to view the terrain crossed by your proposed walk and get a sense of the landscape.
 Ask yourself lots of questions!
 What is the terrain like?
-Does the route look plausible – where might your concerns be?
-Does it follow a clearly visible path or track or road that you can see on the satellite image?
-Does the path go where you would expect it to if you were on the ground?
+Does it follow a clearly visible path or track or road that you can see on the aerial image and are these shown on the map?
+Look at the route in Google Earth 3D mode: does the path go where you would expect it to if you were on the ground?
 Are there pathless sections?
 What is the trail mix – e.g. you might not want to do a walk with a very long busy road section.
 If it crosses a river, but doesn’t use an obvious bridge that you can see on Google Earth, is it due to the bridge having been swept away or the author’s use of a convenient boulder-hopping crossing as a shortcut or a wade?
 Or is it due to compression of the track, which actually does use the nearby bridge?
-If a route crosses large boulder fields when there are clear path options visible on the satellite image which skirt them, is it because you are viewing a winter ski-touring or a snowshoeing route?
+If a route crosses large boulder fields when there are clear path options visible on the aerial image which skirt them, is it because you are viewing a winter ski-touring or a snowshoeing route?

 Also, if the walk crosses roads, you may be able to use Google Earth Street View to look where it leaves/joins the tarmac to see if the route is signposted or waymarked or to look for suitable parking at the start/finish or a convenient pub or bar mid-route etc.

 Spurs on the GPX track may be a brief excursion along the wrong path and a return, or could visit a feature not marked on the map or just be to take a comfort break.
-A Gordian “knot” is often seen at the start of a walk when the GPS is fired up and then there is a delay while everyone gets ready and sets off.
-It is also seen when the party is stopped for any length of time e.g. for lunch or to take in the view at a summit - the static GPS device simply records its random circle of uncertainty for half an hour or so – hence the ‘knot’.
-This is a regular feature of many GPX tracks but may be edited out before the file is shared.
+A Gordian “knot” ” or cloud of track points is often seen at the start of a walk when the GPS is fired up and then there is a delay while everyone gets ready and sets off.
+It may also be seen when the party is stopped for any length of time e.g. for lunch or to take in the view at a summit - the static GPS device simply records its random circle of uncertainty for half an hour or so – hence the ‘knot’.
+This is a benign feature of many GPX tracks but may be edited out before the file is shared.

 It is worth noting here that the GPX track and the linear feature such as a path, track or road may not be perfectly aligned in Google Earth.
-The precision of the GPX signal has improved and is probably more accurate now than the georeferencing (calibration) of the Google Earth imaging.
+The precision of the GPX position fix has improved with recent GPS devices and is probably more accurate now than the georeferencing (calibration) of the Google Earth imaging.
 Indeed, if you look at your route over historical imaging, the image will probably ‘jump’ between years as the georeferencing is not identical.
 The actual accuracy of Google Earth is a much-discussed point in the research literature, but it is certainly good enough for us to use for navigation and route plotting, as shown in the following example.

 In situations where you think the line of the walk could be improved, it is relatively easy to edit and adjust the planned route by adding or removing new points to the path or moving existing ones.
 This can easily be done in Google Earth by editing the properties of the .KML path and saving the updated .KML file.
 This updated file can be imported into your GPS viewer and then loaded onto your GPS receiver for use on the ground (conversion back to a GPX file using GPS Visualizer may sometimes be needed).